Hands-on experience led by dental health experts

-A student in the endodontics program must complete a minimum of 30 credit hours of course work, including four credit hours in clinical practice per academic year (a total of eight credit hours for each program) and six credit hours of thesis work.
+A student in the Endodontics master's program must complete a minimum of 30 credit hours of course work, including four credit hours in clinical practice per academic year (a total of eight credit hours for each program) and six credit hours of thesis work.
 The remaining credits may be divided among courses specific to the specialty discipline and elective courses.
-The endodontics program requires two full years of patient care.
-Satisfactory completion of the didactic and clinical components of the program results in a specialty certification through the Marquette University Graduate School.
-Satisfactory completion of the research component of the programs results in a master’s degree through the Marquette University Graduate School

 - Undergraduate and dental school grade-point averages, and class rank in dental school.
-If class rank is not listed on the official transcript, a Dean's letter may be submitted.
+If class rank is not listed on the official transcript, a dean's letter may be submitted to email@example.com or as an additional reference through the online application.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.

-- Scores from the National Board Dental Examinations, Part I and Part II.
+- Scores from the National Board Dental Examinations, Part I and Part II OR the Integrated National Board Dental Examination.
 Not required from graduates of non-U.S./non-Canadian dental schools.
+Official scores should be sent to firstname.lastname@example.org.

 - For international applicants only: a TOEFL score or other acceptable proof of English proficiency.